junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You have any idea how many we're talking about?"
 Dean asks, looking at him through the rear mirror.
 "Hundreds?
 Thousands?"

-"Forty-six billion, seven hundred and fifty million souls were in Heaven."
-Castiel reports.
+"Forty-six billion, seven hundred and fifty million souls were in Heaven," Castiel reports.

 Dean blinks, breathing out heavily.
 "Forty billion."